suffolklibraries/lgc/content/collections/events/amazing-animals-28-07.md

     content:
       -
         type: text
-        text: "The live animals are back for our Love Mammals themed February half-term!
-Find out more about a range of cute and fluffy animals, how they adapt and survive in their environments, and how humans impact their worlds.\_"
+        text: "Our 45-minute sessions will be held on 28 July at 10:30 AM, 11:30 AM, 12:30 PM, 2 PM, and 3 PM.
+Learn\_more about a range of animals, how they adapt and survive in their environments, and how humans impact their worlds."
   -
     type: paragraph
     attrs: